rateelbahathiq/holbertonschool-low_level_programming/variables_if_else_while/README.md

-0-positive_or_negative.c`: Generates a random integer `n 1-last_digit.c`: Prints the last digit of a random number and states if it is greater than 5, 0, or less than 6 and not 0.` 2-print_alphabet.c`: Prints the lowercase alphabet followed by a newline, using `putchar` only twice.
+0-positive_or_negative.c`: Generates a random integer `n 1-last_digit.c`: Prints the last digit of a random number and states if it is greater than 5, 0, or less than 6 and not 0.` 3-print_alphabets.c: prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+2-print_alphabet.c`: Prints the lowercase alphabet followed by a newline, using `putchar` only twice.
 4-print_alphabt.c`: Prints the lowercase alphabet except 'q' and 'e', using `putchar` only twice.
 5-print_numbers.c: prints all single digit numbers of base 10 starting from 0.